 WASHINGTON – It won't rival Netflix for drama, but 40 world leaders will try to save the planet from ever-worsening global warming in a two-day climate summit livestreamed for binge viewing.

 While there will be many faces on screen, this will clearly be President Joe Biden’s show.

-Biden will convene the summit on Thursday and what he says will call the shots for what’s to come.
-He’s trying to show that the United States is again serious about cutting pollution of heat-trapping gases with a new American goal for cutting emissions.
+Biden will convene the summit on Thursday, and what he says will call the shots for what’s to come.
+He’s trying to show that the United States is again serious about cutting pollution of heat-trapping gases with a new American goal for reducing emissions.
 Then he’ll try to cajole other nations to ratchet up the pollution-cutting promises they made in 2015's Paris climate agreement.
 All of it via virtual diplomacy.

 HOW TO WATCH

 It’s simple: The U.S. is returning to the climate fight and wants to lead again.

 After the United States helped negotiate the last two climate agreements — 1997’s Kyoto Protocol and 2015’s Paris accord — Presidents George W. Bush and Donald Trump backed out.
 The United States last year became the only country to leave the Paris deal.

 For the Biden administration, this summit is “their version of ‘we’re baaack,’” said Henry “Jake” Jacoby, co-founder of the MIT Center for Global Change Science.
 “And they want to do that in a dramatic way.”

 That dramatic way is to announce one of the world’s most ambitious national goals for cutting the gases that cause climate change: cutting them between 50% and 52% by 2030 compared with 2005.